Ahmad-Abdalmageed/Store-API/Docs/pipeline.md

 ## Commands

 In this Section we Defined Reusable commands as stated in the Circle CI [Documentation](https://circleci.com/docs/2.0/concepts), These Commands will be used in the jobs section.
+Also added Scripts for Building and Deploying the Client Side.

 ```sh
 # Application Re-usable Commands